Before you travel

 Political situation

 There has been an increase in anti-UK rhetoric from some politicians in the Republika Srpska (one of the entities that makes up the State of Bosnia and Herzegovina).
 This could translate into wider anti-UK sentiment.
-You should avoid political demonstrations.
+Monitor local media so you can avoid planned political demonstrations and move away if you see protestors gathering.

 Crime